saveourtool/diktat/info/guide/diktat-coding-convention.md

 **Invalid Example** — not recommended examples of rules and recommendations.

-Unless otherwise stated, this specification applies to versions 1.3 and later of Kotlin.
+Unless otherwise stated, this specification applies to version 1.3 and later of Kotlin.

 <!-- =============================================================================== -->
 ### <a name="c0.4"></a> Exceptions

 Even though exceptions may exist, it is essential to understand why rules and recommendations are needed.
-Depending on a project situation or personal habits, you can break some of the rules.
+Depending on a project situation or personal habits, you can break some rules.
 However, remember that one exception may lead to many and eventually can destroy code consistency.
 As such, there should be very few exceptions.
 When modifying open-source code or third-party code, you can choose to use the code style from this open-source project (instead of using the existing specifications) to maintain consistency.
 Software that is directly based on the Android native operating system interface, such as the Android Framework, remains consistent with the Android style.
 # <a name="c1"></a> 1.
 Naming